ashishmgupta/blog/site/O365SecurityImplementation/docs/SetupAzureADAppForSplunk.md

 #### Step 1 - PowerShell script to Create the app
 Please ensure you are in the Global Administrator role in the tenant.
 The script may prompt you to log in.
 Open Powershell as administrator.
-Copy the script by clicking on the copy icon in script below.
+Copy the script by clicking on the copy icon in the script below.
 Paste the script on the Powershell window and hit enter.
 <img src="../../../images/o365security/splunk-app-for-o365_0_1.png"></img><br>